swatimaste00/E2B-Hands-On/README.md

 The key services used from Microsoft Azure are the Azure IoT Central, Azure Blob Storage, Azure Communication Service, Azure Event Grid and Azure Active Directory.

-The services used from SAP BTP are the Cloud Foundry Runtime, SAP Advanced Event Mesh, SAP Connectivity service, SAP Private Link service, SAP Workflow Management and SAP Destination service.
+The services used from SAP BTP are the Cloud Foundry Runtime, SAP Advanced Event Mesh, SAP Build Process Automation Decisions capability, SAP Connectivity service, SAP Private Link service, SAP Workflow Management and SAP Destination service.

 SAP Private Link service is used for connectivity between SAP BTP and SAP S/4HANA when both the systems are running on Microsoft Azure Infrastructure.
 In this tutorial you will find implementation steps for SAP BTP Private Link service and Microsoft Azure Private Link service.
 Alternatively you can use SAP Connectivity service and Cloud Connector for integration of SAP BTP and SAP S/4HANA as well.